fmatter/lingdocs/docs/data_formats.rst

 Data formats
 =============

-Currently, the only supported data format is `CLDF <https://cldf.clld.org>`_.
+For the moment, `CLDF <https://cldf.clld.org/>`_ is the only available input format, via the `cldfviz <https://github.com/cldf/cldfviz/>`_ tool.
-However, it should not be hard to implement support for other formats.
+However, it should not be difficult to implement support for other formats, if needed.